Quick and easy spicy cherry tomato sauce. Have dinner ready in less than 30 minutes!

-- 3 garlic cloves minced
+- 3 garlic cloves, minced

-- ½ Tbsp agave syrup or honey
+- ½ Tbsp agave syrup or granulated sugar

-- 1 teaspoon crushed red pepper flakes reduce to ¼-½ for less spice
+- 1 teaspoon crushed red pepper flakes, reduce to ¼-½ for less spice

 - 1 teaspoon kosher salt

-- fresh chopped basil as needed to taste and garnish
+- fresh chopped basil, as needed to taste and garnish

 - shaved parmesan cheese

-- 8 oz pasta of choice cooked to package directions
+- 8 oz pasta of choice, cooked to package directions

-Place cherry tomatoes in a food processor or blender.
+- Place cherry tomatoes in a food processor or blender.
 Pulse for a couple seconds until coarsely chopped.

-Meanwhile in a small sauce pan, heat 1 Tbsp olive oil.
+- Meanwhile in a small sauce pan, heat 1 Tbsp olive oil.
 Once oil is warm, add minced garlic.
 Stir to combine and cook for 30-45 seconds on medium high heat until fragrant.

-Add chopped tomatoes and juice to sauce pan.
+- Add chopped tomatoes and juice to sauce pan.
 Add agave, red pepper flakes and salt.
 Stir to combine.
 Turn heat to high and bring mixture to a boil.

-Once mixture has boiled, reduce heat to low and let mixture simmer for 15-30 minutes until sauce has thickened.
+- Once mixture has boiled, reduce heat to low and let mixture simmer for 15-30 minutes until sauce has thickened.
 Let mixture simmer uncovered.
 Stir from time to time to make sure tomatoes do not burn at the bottom or edge of pan.

-After about 20 minutes, the sauce should be thick.
+- After about 20 minutes, the sauce should be thick.
 Remove from heat.
 If using sauce immediately, season with basil and oregano.
 If reserving for later use, allow sauce to cool to room temperature before storing in the fridge or freezer.
 Add herbs when you reheat sauce.